resource-design-pattern/skeleton-generator/README.md

 # this path is for Ubuntu 14.04, may be necessary to adjust in other O.S.
 > cd /usr/local/bin

-# this must be run as root, therefore is prefixed with `sudo` if it fails to run
+# this must be run as root, therefore the use of `sudo`
-> git clone -b master --single-branch --depth 1 https://github.com/resource-design-pattern/skeleton-generator.git vendor/resource-design-pattern/skeleton-generator
+>sudo git clone -b master --single-branch --depth 1 https://github.com/resource-design-pattern/skeleton-generator.git vendor/resource-design-pattern/skeleton-generator
 ```

 ##### Installing required packages for our Skeleton Generator